jasonfleischer/website/README.md

 Personal Website
 ================

-Personal website with contact information, resume and about myself
+Personal website with contact information and resume